MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaboration-governance-first.md

 Ultimately, the success of your governance planning efforts depends on how well you have communicated expectations to the members of your organization.
 In addition to the suggestions described earlier, consider the following:

 - Can you incorporate "how should" with your "how to" training?
-In other words, can you create a "user resource center" for Microsoft 365 where you can provide resources and training to help provide guidance and training that will help users adopt Microsoft 365 effectively?
+In other words, can you create a "user resource center" for Microsoft 365 where you can provide resources and training to help provide guidance and training that helps users adopt Microsoft 365 effectively?
 The best governance content provides guidance that helps all users adopt and get the most value from Microsoft 365.

 - Should you create a certification and re-certification for site and team owners?